-Hello and welcome to my first (and hopefully not last) blog post in which I will be documenting my journey through a short project developing an RFID reader.
+Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Table of Contents